Requesting a Linux Foundation Account¶

 - Open the received URL to validate your email address.

-- Verify the browser displays the message
+- Verify that your browser displays the message

 You have successfully validated your e-mail address.